DataDog/documentation/content/en/dora_metrics/deployments/_index.md

 To compute these metrics, there must be a PR associated with a commit, if any.
 A commit is associated with a PR if the commit is first introduced to the target branch when merging that PR.

-If a commit does not have an associated PR, only Time to Deploy and Deploy Time are available.
+If a commit does not have an associated PR, only time to deploy and deploy time metrics are available.

 - `dora.time_to_pr_ready`: Time from when the commit is created until the PR is ready for review.
 This metric is only available for commits that were made before the PR is ready for review.
 - `dora.review_time`: Time from when the PR is marked ready for review until it receives the last approval.
 This metric is only available for commits that were made before the PR is approved.